physkael/digiBase/README.md

 which returns a python list of integers of length 1024.

 ### List Mode Acquisition
-The so-called _list mode_ acquisition is a powerful feature of the digiBASE.
+The _list mode_ acquisition is a powerful feature of the digiBASE.
 Instead of having logic on the base fill histogram bins with the ADC values you get the individual PMT hits themselves along with microsecond-level timestamps.
 To invoke list mode instead of PHA: